 Remote Access in dental offices is a Hot Topic and continues to generate interest from our Clients.
-As a follow-up our Senior Engineer, Daniel Nicolitz, further explains Remote Access, Common Software’s used to access computers remotely, and HIPAA Compliance implications for accessing your data externally via mobile, tablets, etc.
+As a follow-up article, we further explain Remote Access, Common Software’s used to access computers remotely, and HIPAA Compliance implications for accessing your data externally via mobile, tablets, etc.

 You can access data in your office remotely in several ways.

 One way to gain access is through a desktop remote control, where you see all the icons as if you were sitting in front of your computer.
 This gives you the most familiar interface.
 The common desktop remote control programs are Microsoft Remote Desktop (RDP), Virtual Network Computing (VNC), LogMeIn, TeamViewer, etc.

 Another way to get to your data is through The Cloud.
 If your practice management software is in the cloud you can access it thru a web browser or RDP session from anywhere.